Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/TestContext"

-Re-exports all named exports from the "effect/TestContext" module as "TestContext".
+Re-exports all named exports from the "effect/TestContext" module as `TestContext`.

 **Signature**